niroshar/UsingGit/Using Git in GitBash.md

 *Note that* every time you make some changes to the files in our local directory, it is needed to **commit**, and **push** in order to upload the edited files to github repository.
 Remember to add a comment when you commit, so that other people can easily figure out what changes you have made to that file.

+### Upload a folder to the repository

+Suppose that you already created a repository in `GitHub.com`.
+Now, create a new directory in your local computer and copy the folder to that directory.
+Use `GitBash` to change the current directory to this new directory.

+Now it is time to initialize and add the folder to `GitHub repository`.
+Use the following commands in GitBash

+- `git init`
+- `git add folderName`
+- `git commit -m "Include your own comment"`
+- `git remote add origin https://github.com/username/repoName.git`
+- `git push -u origin master`

+Now go and refresh your `GitHub` profile, the folder will be uploaded into the corresponding repository.

 **Some Commands**

 When you enter the following command in GitBash it will show the content of what has been changed.